VIB-PSB/ksrates/doc/source/usage.rst

         nextflow run VIB-PSB/ksrates --config ./config_elaeis.txt

-    The *ksrates configuration file* is provided through the ``--config`` option.
-The *Nextflow configuration file* is automatically recognized when it's named with the Nextflow-reserved ``nextflow.config`` filename and it's located in the launching directory; alternatively, the user can provide a costum filename or path through the ``-c`` option.
+    The *ksrates configuration file* is specified through the ``--config`` parameter.
+The *Nextflow configuration file* is automatically recognized when it's named with the Nextflow-reserved ``nextflow.config`` file name and located in the launching directory; alternatively, the user can provide a custom file by specifying its name or path using the ``-C`` option (see `Nextflow documentation <https://www.nextflow.io/docs/latest/cli.html#hard-configuration-override>`__).

     The first time the command is launched it downloads the *ksrates* Nextflow pipeline from the ``VIB-PSB/ksrates`` GitHub repository; from then on it uses the local copy stored in the ``.nextflow`` directory.
 If running a container, the image is pulled from Docker Hub and stored locally for successive usage.